roman-milk/roman-milk.github.io/gamer-goddess.md

  "Look who's talking, dipshit.
 Couldn't wait for the cavalry could you?"

  "Your face...looks better," I told him, trying to look around.
 Mark was there, looking fresh as a daisy, and behind him were Robert and Sandy.
 She looked like she'd been crying.
 I noticed that most were out of their party clothes, except Dan and Sandy.
-Report_Story #3